merkator2160/AccountAndJwt/readme.md

-Thanks for applying for this project, which is to write some of the base functionality for a .net core 2 web api.
+This project demonstrates implementation of base functionality .NET Core 2 WebAPI + JWT Token authorization.
-What I’m looking for is as below, and should use the best practices of attribute routing, named actions and correspond to the correct HTTP verbs.
+I’m presenting the best practices of attribute routing, named actions, which corresponds to the correct HTTP verbs.

 ApplicationUser Model:
-*	Extend the IdentityUser class so can add additional properties to the user model
+*	Extended the IdentityUser class, which can store additional properties of the user model.

-Account Controller (making use of the Identity package):
+Account Controller:
 *	Create a user
 *	Reset a password
 *	Remove a user account
-*	Change email address (which should send out a warning)
+*	Change email address (able to send out a warning)
 *	Update other account details such as name
 *	Add/remove a role from a user

-Token Controller (making use of the Identity package):
+Token Controller:
 *	Issue a JWT Token based upon user/password
 *	Issue a JWT Token based upon a refresh token
 *	Revoke a JWT token
 *	JWT Token to include relevant claims

-Startup:
+Startup class:
-*	Setup the JWT Authentication
+*	Configuration the JWT Authentication
-*	Use the IdentityCore rather than Identity so as cookies are not set
+*	Used the IdentityCore, rather than Identity, so cookies are not set up
-*	Dependency injection correctly used
+*	Dependency injection used
-*	Configuration and secrets used to setup parameters
+*	Configuration and secrets are used to setup initially parameters

-Logging should also be used, with sensitive data not logged.
+Logging also used, but sensitive data are excluded from logs.

-This should be structured neatly, with comments and unit tests within a working web api solution using seeded data and the in-memory database.
-Another controller can be used for testing to show that bearer tokens are working as expected.
+Application structured neatly based on classical 3rd layer architecture, with public methods annotation and self documenting API by Swagger.
+Unit tests samples are provided, but not with full coverage.
+Integration test engine also implemented, based on in-memory database and data seeding independently for each test.
+Integration tests scripts shows that that bearer tokens are working as expected and ValueCondroller properly provide all base CRUD operations with Value entity.
-The HTTP response codes should be in line with the actions and results, e.g. user created 203 (with a route to the resource and the json representation).
+The HTTP response codes are in line with the actions and results, e.g. user created 203 (with a route to the resource and JSON representation).

-Reference reading:
+Based on the materials below:
 *	https://stackoverflow.com/questions/46323844/net-core-2-0-web-api-using-jwt-adding-identity-breaks-the-jwt-authentication
 *	https://github.com/shawnwildermuth/DualAuthCore
 *	http://www.c-sharpcorner.com/article/handle-refresh-token-using-asp-net-core-2-0-and-json-web-token/